MENU

 Insights & Tips

-Project Code Name: OREGON; Power Architecture Series
+Project Name: OREGON; Power Architecture Series

 October 16, 2021 | Design Ideas,

-601.2 Project Code Name: Oregon
+601.2 Project Name: Oregon

 AC-to-AC; ESS/Batteries Sized per Run Time

 This power architecture series edition is a combination of configurations 401.2 and 101.1 as previously discussed in this document.
-The user’s project, code name Oregon, is a deployment for 2021 and beyond.
+The user’s project, named Oregon, is a deployment for 2021 and beyond.
 A typical control and instrumentation network, with multi-node design, is operating on the foundation of this power solution.
 One rectifier full-chassis system (401.2) is sized to 50 amp output incorporating features including battery charge, battery Low-Voltage-Disconnect control and individual circuit protective devices for load connection to equipment apparatus.
 The architecture energy storage system (ESS) is sized to run time design requirements for the application.
 Each ESS style may react differently depending on factors like load rate, temperature, location size or method of storage.
 Battery manufacturers publish data for each model characterizing available current draw over time.
 Critical load equipment operation run time is directly related to the amount of power draw from an ESS (often a battery).
 Power conversion by the third stage of the architecture, the inverter, (101.1) is connected to source dc from the ESS and secondary ac from a mains circuit for the location.

 Project Oregon